GramAddict/docs/contributing.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [GramAddict Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participates in it is governed by the [GramAddict Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior via the [Discord Server](https://discord.com/invite/9MTjgs8g5R).
 Please direct them to any of the project owners via DM.

 <br />